 Patrick Mason recently wrote an evocative piece for the Maxwell Institute as part of the Mormon Theology Seminar.
 I was extremely interested because his topic of political history was much closer to my area of study than the normal offerings of (often obscure) philosophy.
-Unfortunately, his interpretation left out key verses and twisted many others that resulted in a heavily politicized interpretation of King Benjamin who failed to live up the modern political ideals of some.
+Unfortunately, his interpretation left out key verses and twisted many others that resulted in a heavily politicized interpretation of King Benjamin who failed to live up to the modern political ideals of some.

 Masons’ basic argument is that Benjamin’s speech was the culmination of the Nephite state building started by Mosiah(1).
 The Nephites arrived in the Land of Zarahemla which featured different languages, belief systems, and political leaders.
 Mason states that the integration and assumption of leadership under Mosiah(1) became “heavy handed” under the rule of King Benjamin, his son (pg.6).